Restoration

 Italian Garden

-The last phase of construction is in the Italian Garden, which includes several elements:
+The final phase of construction is in the Italian Garden, which was completed in spring 2025.
+This phase focused on these elements:

 Crabapple Allées